-- If evacuation is advised, emplolyees will assist emergency personnel with the orderly evacuation of the building.
+- If evacuation is advised, employees will assist emergency personnel with the orderly evacuation of the building.
 Follow the posted Emergency Response Guide.

 - The police will contact and question the person who received the bomb threat.

-• If an evacuation is taking place, turn off all cell phones and leave immediate area (at least 300 feet).
+- If an evacuation is taking place, turn off all cell phones and leave immidiate area (at least 300 feet).